hwacha/bagh/rules.md

 A boosted attack will do one more point of damage for each boost.
 For example, if a player has a boost of 2 and attacks, they will do 3 points of damage.
 ### Guard
 **Guard**ing only has an effect if the other player attacks.
-They the guarding player will not take any damage that turn.
+The guarding player will not take any damage that turn.

 The boost of the guarder and attacker are compared.
 If the guarder has the same boost as the attacker, or if neither player has any boost, then the guarder gains **advantage**.
 A guarder can only gain advantage if the attacker does not have advantage over the guarder.
 If the guarder has *less* boost than the attacker, there is a chance of a **shield break**.